 As soon as children start school we help them to speak confidently and to express their thoughts clearly.
 At the same time they are encouraged to listen with proper attention and have the necessary skills to understand what is being said by others.
 We are aware that some children need very special help in this field.
 Language plays an important part in the intellectual, social, personal and aesthetic development of children.
 Throughout the school we give our children opportunities to develop all their language skills through narratives, poetry, non-fiction and plays amongst other genre.
 We take part in the annual North Yorkshire Schools debating competition and learn and perform poetry.
 The children are also given many opportunities throughout their time with us to act and perform in a whole range of situations.

 Children are encouraged in a love of books and reading from the moment they enter school.
 We provide a large and varied selection of books in the classrooms and school libraries, we also encourage parents and pupils to use the local library and enjoy books at home.
 Children are encouraged to take part in the local library holiday reading challenges and school organises book fairs at least twice a year.
-As well as this we celebrate book week, offer a reading club for KS2 pupils and make plenty of opportunities throughout the year for pupils to pair up for reading both in their own classes and across the whole school.
+As well as this we celebrate World Book day, offer a reading club for KS2 pupils and make plenty of opportunities throughout the year for pupils to pair up for reading both in their own classes and across the whole school.

 The more formal process of learning to read continues through use of various core reading schemes.
-Our main scheme is the Oxford Reading Tree, but this is supplemented by a range of materials from various schemes and publishers such as Ginn, Cambridge and Jelly and Bean.
+Our main reading scheme is the Oxford Reading Tree, but this is supplemented by a range of materials from various schemes and publishers such as Ginn, Cambridge and Jelly and Bean.
 Reading materials are organised into book band colours, to give children the opportunity to experience breadth and range of reading materials to develop their reading skills.
 All our reading resources are carefully chosen to give visual as well as auditory pleasure.
 Guided Reading materials include published schemes such as National Geographic non-fiction, Ginn Lighthouse as well as Rigby Rockets and many other resources selected for specific learning and needs.
 To begin with children are very much ‘learning to read’ as they grow and mature this enables them to ‘read to learn’.
 We aim that each and every pupil at Riverside reads something EVERY day.

 The school has produced a Help Guide for supporting reading at home – this is available BELOW.